-The first Earth Day in 1970 inspired an astonishing 20 million Americans to take to streets and college campuses in protest of air and water pollution, loss of wilderness, and animal extinctions, all legacies of the rise of industrial society in the 19th and 20th centuries.
-Out of this impressive public outcry came the Environmental Protection Agency and legislation to protect air, water, and endangered species.
+In 1970, the first Earth Day sparked a massive public protest, with 20 million Americans taking to streets and college campuses to speak out against air and water pollution, wilderness loss, and animal extinctions.
+The public outcry led to the formation of the Environmental Protection Agency and legislation to safeguard air, water, and endangered species.

-While we’ve made some strides in controlling pollution and preventing the extinction of marquee species such as the bald eagle and California condor, the concerns of 1970 are very much still with us.
-Even worse, we now understand that climate change due to human activity is a threat that must be addressed within this century to prevent massive upheaval of societies across the globe.
+Although significant progress has been made in controlling pollution and preventing the extinction of notable species such as the bald eagle and California condor, the concerns of the past still linger.
+Furthermore, we now understand that human-caused climate change poses a significant threat that needs urgent attention to avoid extensive disruption of societies worldwide.

 The following free Earth Day lessons and activities will help teachers explore this crucial subject with K-12 students in an engaging, age-appropriate way.